 Further Reading: How to Encourage Intrinsic Motivation in Students

 Daily success in the classroom depends on your organization and planning, as well as understanding the professional expectations that will foster your readiness and successful teaching results.
-Here’s a few ways you can walk into your student teaching classroom as a professional, ready to focus on the curriculum, the school culture and establishing your relations within the school setting.
+Here are a few ways you can walk into your student teaching classroom as a professional, ready to focus on the curriculum, the school culture, and establishing your relations within the school setting.

 1. Consider your student teaching experience “a long-term job interview”.